God is Love

 "For the priesthood being changed, there is made of necessity a change also of the law."
 (Heb 7:12)

 This verse mentions a change in law and a change in priesthood before the time mentioned in Rev 21:1.
 I struggled with trying to put these three verses together since the first two state that there would be no change in the law until heaven and earth are gone and the third mentions a change in the law well before this.
-Out of trying to understand this, I developed a study and a diagram that helped to reconciled the concept that God is love with the law of God.
+Out of trying to understand this, I developed a study and a diagram that helped to reconcile the concept that God is love with the law of God.
 This was expanded and detail added to develop a big picture which helps explain the law, the covenants, aspects of the character of God, what was done away with at the cross etc. It greatly helped me to reconcile the law of God with the concept that God is love and my prayer is that it will help others as well.

 This study uses the concept of going back to the larger picture, the underlying principles, and considering the eternal purposes of God within the context of the great controversy between good and evil.
 It attempts to describe the law of God in its various aspects in the form of a diagram that shows the relationship between the moral and ceremonial laws, the sacrificial system, and the priesthood.
 It is all related back to the most fundamental principle that God is love.

 I believe illustrations such as this are valuable in helping us to see the relationship of the different aspects of God's law and His purposes for us.
 In this study, several things will be expressed as principles.
 The definition of a principle is "a truth that is a foundation for other truths."
 We will see that these principles are developed and applied in different ways during different periods of history but the basic underlying principle (God is love) always applies.
-To help keep them straight, principles will always be shown in as red text.
+To help keep them straight, principles will always be shown as red text.

 "God is love."
 This is an eternal principle and is the first thing we need to understand as far as background.
 The whole great controversy, the conflict of the ages between good and evil, is about this idea that God is love.
 There is a very popular series of five books, The Conflict of the Ages Series on this theme.
 It is interesting and significant that the first three words of the first volume, Patriarchs and Prophets are "God is love."
 Similarly, the last three words of volume 5, The Great Controversy, are also "God is love."
 Everything in the 3500 pages between is an expansion and illustration of this great truth, this principle.